themagnifico/cocopi-docs/theme.md

 @assets(['theme:css/site.css', 'cockpit:assets/lib/jquery.js', 'cockpit:assets/lib/uikit/js/uikit.min.js', 'theme:js/site.js'])
 ```

 Note how some paths are registered with a shorthand.
-COCOPi will resolve these to the the full file paths.
+Cocopi will resolve these to the the full file paths.
 For a full list of available paths, have a look at the `system/bootstrap.php` and look for all lines starting with `$copilot->path(...)`.

 To make sure your page layouts can also load asset files, include the following expression as well.
 In your page layout (or other view files) you can then use `@load('theme:js/custom.js')` to have additional asset files loaded.